 I also love hip circles and other forms of flowing, multi-planar movement for people with overactive pelvic floor muscles.
 Why?
 Because hip circles simultaneously stretch AND strengthen… They both lengthen AND tone the muscles of the pelvic floor and the entire hip and core region.
 Click below to read 10 reasons hip circles rock!

-If you have any personal questions about “hulk vagina” (or anything else), feel free to contact me.
+If you have questions about “hulk vagina” (or anything else), feel free to contact me.
 I cannot answer individual medical questions via email… You’ll need to see a medical professional for personalized advice.
 However, I’m happy to provide basic info and suggestions.
 And if you’re looking for a women’s health physical therapist in your area, click here for a women’s health PT locator.

 Sending lots of relaxed pelvic health love your way,